 Meet Raquel Riley Thomas

-Raquel Riley Thomas is a Pageant Owner, Pageant Queen, Beauty Influencer, Model and Military Veteran.
-She is the Owner of An Officer and Gentlewoman, LLC, which has the following subsidiaries: Mrs. Pennsylvania America Pageant, Mrs. District of Columbia America Pageant, Mrs. Delaware America Pageant and Little Miss North America (State and National Level).
-She is also Mrs. America (1st RU) and Mrs. Maryland America 2010.
+Raquel Riley Thomas is a Pageant Owner, Pageant Queen, and Military Veteran.
+She is the owner of An Officer and Gentlewoman, LLC, a production company based in Washington, DC.
+The company has the following subsidiaries: Mrs. Pennsylvania America Pageant, Mrs. District of Columbia America Pageant, Mrs. Delaware America Pageant, Little Miss North America (all 50 states and D.C.).
+She is also Mrs. America 2011 (1st Runner-Up) and Mrs. Maryland America 2010.
+Currently, you can see her on ABC, "Let's Talk Live" morning show, as a re-occurring beauty and fashion expert.

 Raquel is a decorated military veteran, having served nine years in the U.S. Army (5-years Enlisted photojournalist; 4-years Ordnance Officer).
-She was honorably discharged as an Captain in May 2002.
-She immediately started her own photography company and she became the first African-American woman to photograph Jet magazines centerfolds for nine years (2000-2009).
-While meeting with Elite Model management for a discussion on her photography services, Elite decided they wanted to sign the 5’9” photography as a commercial model instead.
-She later signed with Ford Models (New York) and is now signed with New York Model Management.
+She is a graduate of Hampton University with a degree in Psychology.
+After she completed her tour of duty in the military, she became an entrepreneur.
+She built a successful photography company and became the first African-American woman to photograph Jet magazines centerfolds for nine years (2000-2009).
+While meeting with Elite Models (Atlanta) for a discussion on her photography services, the agents decided they wanted to sign with the 5’9” photographer as a commercial model instead.
+She later signed with Ford Models (New York) and modeled for nine years for Fortune 500 companies.

-In September 2011, Raquel started her Veteran-Owned production company, An Officer and Gentlewoman LLC, (AOAGWLLC).
+In September 2011, Raquel started her Veteran-owned production company, An Officer and Gentlewoman LLC, (AOAGWLLC).
 She bought the rights to Mrs. DC America, a preliminary pageant to Mrs. America.
-On Dec 17, 2015, she made history when she bought the rights to Mrs. Pennsylvania America and then later she bought Mrs. Delaware America.
-She is the first and only African-American to own three pageants within the Mrs. America organization.
-She also owns the rights to Little Miss North America which has 5 active contests (DC, DE, MD, VA, PA).
-LMNA is an online contest for girls ages 7-12 years old.
-Because of her pageant efforts, Raquel received the "Director of the Year 2017" award from the Mrs. America, Inc headquarters.
+In December 2015, she acquired the rights to Mrs. Pennsylvania America and then later she acquired Mrs. Delaware America.
+She is the first and only African-American woman to own three pageants within the Mrs. America organization.
+She also owns the rights to Little Miss North America (State and National), an online contest for girls ages 7-12 years old.
+Because of her efforts in highlighting women’s achievements, Raquel received the "Director of the Year 2017" award from the Mrs. America, Inc.

-Raquel is committed to her community through service and philanthropy.
-She is a member of: Delta Sigma Theta, Inc., Military Officers Association of America, Association of United States Army and Women in Media.
-Raquel recently became involved in the American Foundation for Suicide Prevention, in honor of her Army-veteran mother who unfortunately took her own life in March 2013.
+Raquel is also committed to her community through service and philanthropy.
+She is a member of: Delta Sigma Theta, Inc., Military Officers Association of America and Women in Media.
+Raquel is also involved in the American Foundation for Suicide Prevention, in honor of her Army-veteran mother who unfortunately took her own life in March 2013.
 As a military Veteran, Raquel makes it a point to give a portion of pageant proceeds to military-focused charities such as Women Veteran's Rock, Luke’s Wings and Vetsports.

 Raquel’s accomplishments have been noted in both her military and civilian career.
 In the Army, she was awarded the Army Commendation Medal (2x) and the Army Achievement Medal (3x).
 Recently, Marquis Who's Who of America awarded Raquel the “Lifetime Achievement Award.”
 For her commitment to fighting for military Veteran's rights, Raquel was selected as the “Veteran of the Year" 2011, by Women Veteran’s Rock.
 Raquel was also titled a “Leader of the Future,” by Ebony Magazine, Marquis “Who’s Who of America,” (5-consecutive years), and Washington Business Journal “People on the Move.”
 She was recently inducted into the Library of Congress under the "Veterans History Project" where her military history is now stored in video and pictures.

-Raquel is married to Ron Thomas, Esq. with 4 children, a cat and two robots in their blended family.
+Raquel is married to West Point grad Ron Thomas, Esq. with four children, a cat and six robots in their blended family.

 For speaking engagements and press interviews, please contact firstname.lastname@example.org.